-Charity Bicycle Rides – a list of charity events
+Charity Bicycle Rides – List of charity events

-For those who aren’t into racking, there are events centered around doing bicycle tricks.
+For those who aren’t into racing, there are events centered around doing bicycle tricks.
 These types of events are usually a part of extreme sports competitions.
-Bikers fly off ramps and do flips, spins, and more.
+Bikers fly off ramps, do flips, spins, and more.
 The types of bikes used in these events are different from racing bikes in a few ways.
 The tires are usually similar to those found on mountain bikes because they have to be able to absorb the impact of the bike falling from a good distance.

-BMX Events in the US – a list of events that is updated regularly
+BMX Events in the US – List of events that is updated regularly

 Find a Cycling Club – Search for clubs in the U.S.